fabferri/about-k8s/aks-hands-on/aks-2nd-hands-on/Readme.md

 - `az aks install-cli` - (<ins>Optional</ins>) - One time operation if you do not have aks command installed
 - `az aks create -g $rg -n $clusterName --enable-managed-identity --node-count 1 --ssh-key-value $SSH` - Create the Kubernetes cluster
 - `az aks get-credentials -g $rg -n $clusterName` - Configure kubectl to connect to the kubernetes cluster
-- `az aks update -g $rg -n $clusterName --enable-file-driver ` - Enable CSI storage drivers on an existing cluster The powershell script **01-az-k8s-deployment.ps1** create the resource group, the Kubernetes cluster and the credential to connect to the Kubernetes cluster.
+- `az aks update -g $rg -n $clusterName --enable-file-driver ` - Enable CSI storage drivers on an existing cluster <br>

+The powershell script **01-az-k8s-deployment.ps1** create the resource group, the Kubernetes cluster and the credential to connect to the Kubernetes cluster.
 After the custer creation.
-The creation of Kubernets cluster is executed by the command `az aks create -g $rg -n $clusterName --enable-managed-identity --node-count 1 --ssh-key-value $SSH`.
+The creation of Kubernets cluster is executed by the command <br>
+`az aks create -g $rg -n $clusterName --enable-managed-identity --node-count 1 --ssh-key-value $SSH`. <br>
 The parameter **--node-count <NUMBER_NODE>** define the number of nodes in the cluster. <br>

 After cluster creation:
 - `az aks list -o table`  - List the properties of Kubernetes cluster: name, Azure region, Resource Group, Kubernetes Version, etc.